bmanev18/DTU/Cybersecurity Fundamentals/notes.md

 Physical controls protect against environmental threats, disasters, and human interference.

 - **Availability Measures**: Uninterruptible Power Supplies (UPS) allow clean shutdowns, complemented by backup generators.
 Surge suppressors protect equipment from electrical variations.
 Dependability for data centers is measured in Tiers (Tier I: single, non-redundant path; Tier IV: multiple active paths, compartmentalization, continuous cooling, autonomy against single faults).
+  *   **Tier I (Basic Capacity):** Single path for power and cooling, no redundant components.
+(Expected availability: 99.671%)
+  *   **Tier II (Redundant Components):** Still a single path, but has backup components (like an extra generator or cooling unit) so things don't fail immediately if one piece breaks.
+(Expected availability: 99.741%)
+  *   **Tier III (Concurrently Maintainable):** Multiple paths for power and cooling.
+You can shut down one path for maintenance without shutting down the servers.
+(Expected availability: 99.982%)
+  *   **Tier IV (Fault Tolerant):** Multiple active paths.
+The system can withstand a major fault (like a fire or total power cut to one side) without any impact on operations.
+(Expected availability: 99.995%)

 - **Data Security**: Physical media containing sensitive information (paper, hard disks) must be properly disposed of via shredding, overwriting, or physical destruction (smashing/burning) to prevent interception.

 # Authentication and Access Control